barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 Extract the dependencies
 ------------------------

-The first problem that we can see is that the `ClientCredentialsAccessTokenProvider` doesn't clearly expres the dependencies to the other services.
+The first problem that we can see is that the `ClientCredentialsAccessTokenProvider` doesn't clearly express the dependencies to the other services.
 The reason is that various calls to `Framework.getService(EventService.class)` make the dependencies difficult to identify and also more difficult to test.
 We will move the `EventService` as a field of our object and intialize it with the help of the `Builder` pattern: it will allow to initalize our service more easily in a test.
 The initialization to the default value can be conditioned to a call at `Framework.isInitialized()`:

 ```java
 public static class Builder {